Elementary Curriculum Guide

 English Language Arts

 A balanced literacy approach provides each student with rich experiences in reading, writing, listening, speaking, phonics, word study and grammar, with a large portion of the language arts block dedicated to guided reading.
 Leveled readers are used during guided reading instruction to differentiate instruction so that all children read on their appropriate reading level.
-This approach provides the opportunity to accelerate children to the next reading level as soon as they demonstrate mastery.
 Writing is emphasized at each grade level with instruction on developing ideas, sentence fluency, organization, word choice, voice, conventions and presentation.
 Students are exposed to different genres of writing as they progress through our system.

 Language Arts Standards: Pennsylvania | PA Common Core | Common Core

 Our elementary science program promotes inquiry-based learning, allowing students to develop their own understanding through questioning, analyzing information, and communicating with others.
 Students work cooperatively to build analytical skills such as observing, recording data, categorizing, creating journals, and communicating results.